AIT-Lablink/lablink-docs-main/README.md

-# lablink-docs-main
+# AIT Lablink documentation hub

-AIT Lablink documentation hub
+This repository contains the sources for the [AIT Lablink documentation main page](https://ait-lablink.readthedocs.io/).